hungyipu/hungyipu.github.io/lecture/GR.md

 **overview of GR, spacetime geometry, inertial frame and Lorentz transformation, Coordinate and Lorentz invariance, units**

 *references mentioned during this lecture:*
+1. "Flatland: A Romance of Many Dimensions" by Edwin A. Abbott
-1. "Differential geometry and Lie groups for physicists" by Fecko, Marian (available in NTNU library)
+2. "Differential geometry and Lie groups for physicists" by Fecko, Marian (available in NTNU library)

 [homework](/lecture/GR_pdf/hw_week1.pdf) (due: 9/28)